Thomas-Francisco/Rapid-evolutionary-responses-to-contemporary-climate-change-in-Pinus-pinaster-alongside-adaptive-lag/README.md

 - Computation of potential and realised genetic load
 - Graphical visualisation of results
-- Statistical comparisons using Games-Howell’s post hoc tests for group differences, as well as pairwise population comparisons using two-sample t-tests
+- Statistical comparisons using Games-Howell’s post hoc tests for group differences, as well as pairwise population comparisons using two-sample *t*-tests

 Session info: R 4.3.2 and SLiM 5.0